FDA recall policies: FDA-Industry Co-operation

 The manufacturers or distributors of the product carry out most recalls of products regulated by FDA voluntarily.
 In some instances, a company discovers that one of its products is defective and recalls it entirely on its own.
 In others, FDA informs a company of findings that one of its products is defective and suggests or requests a recall.
 Usually, the company will comply.

 If the firm does not recall the product, then FDA can seek legal action under the FD&C Act.
 These include seizure of available product, and/or injunction of the firm, including a court request for recall of the product.

-This cooperation between FDA and its regulated industries has proven over the years to be the quickest and most reliable method to remove potentially dangerous products from the market.
+This cooperation between FDA and its regulated industries has proven to remove dangerous products from the market.
 This method has been successful because it is in the interest of FDA, as well as industry, to get unsafe and defective products out of consumer hands as soon as possible.